Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 ### Performance Gains

-For datasets with thousands of items, this approach reduces graph size from N×F to X×F, where X is typically orders of magnitude smaller (usually arund 25 to 100 clusters).
-Crucially, the reduction preserves the original item count metadata, enabling correct downstream computations.
+For datasets with thousands of items, this approach reduces graph size from N×F to X×F, where X is typically orders of magnitude smaller (usually around 25 to 100 clusters).
+Crucially, the reduction preserves the original items graph information, enabling correct downstream computations.

-**Benchmark Insight**: A dataset with 10,000 items clustered to 250 centroids reduces Laplacian construction from a 10,000×F matrix to a X×F or FxF matrix depending on the number of features — a **1,600× reduction in matrix elements**.
-Memory usage drops proportionally, and eigenvalue computation time decreases dramatically, approaching time-complexity O(X log X * d) instead of O(N²).
+**Benchmark Insight**: A dataset with 10,000 items clustered to 250 centroids reduces Laplacian construction from a 10,000×F matrix to a 250×F or FxF matrix depending on the number of features — a **1,600× reduction in matrix elements**.
+Memory usage drops proportionally, and eigenvalue computation time decreases dramatically, approaching time-complexity `O(X log X * d)` instead of baseline `O(N²)`.

-There is also the other side of the problem: how to augment this dataset with proper sampling to add points from the raw data to the clusters' centroids to add meaningful extra datapoints.

 ### Intelligent Defaults

 The clustering radius defaults to 1.0 (squared L2 distance), with automatic K-selection that caps at the number of features.
-The system uses parallel nearest-centroid assignment for speed, with outlier handling that prevents noisy points from distorting cluster structure.[^2]
+The system uses parallel nearest-centroid assignment for speed, with outlier handling that prevents noisy points from distorting cluster structure.

 ## Combined Impact

 These three improvements work synergistically.
 Pre-Laplacian clustering reduces computational burden, magnification ensures numerical stability in the reduced space, and sparsity checking validates the resulting graph structure.
-The result is a robust, production-ready system that handles diverse datasets with minimal manual tuning.
+The result is a robust, on the road to be a production-ready system that handles diverse datasets with minimal manual tuning.

 ### Real-World Impact

 Production deployments report:

-- **3-5× faster** graph construction times on datasets exceeding 3,000 items (~30 seconds)
+- **3-5× faster** graph construction times on a dataset of 3,000 items (now ~30 seconds)
 - **Reduced memory footprint** enabling analysis of larger datasets on the same hardware
 - **Fewer failed runs** due to early sparsity detection and scale-aware preprocessing
 - **Consistent spectral indices** across different data scales, enabling meaningful cross-dataset comparisons

-Please check the diagrams for more detailed results on a dataset of size 3000x384:
+Please check the diagrams for more detailed results on a dataset of size (NxF) 3000x384:

 <img src="../assets/blog/002/alpha_beta_trends.png" alt="Alpha Beta Trends" width="88%"/>